Sunshine's Secondary ESL Studio

 4. Fast Finishers

-Adapting for Different Levels
+Adapting Speaking Routines for Different Levels

 One thing I love about conversation cards is how easy they are to adapt:

-• A1/A2 students: Sentence stems or word banks help scaffold answers.
+Sentence stems or word banks help scaffold answers.
 For example, “My favorite food is ___ because ___.”

-• B1/B2 students: Open-ended prompts encourage more detail and follow-up questions.
+Open-ended prompts encourage more detail and follow-up questions.
 For example, “If you could change one rule at school, what would it be and why?”

-• Mixed-level classes: Pair stronger speakers with beginners.
+Pair stronger speakers with beginners.
 The card acts as a guide so both can participate at their own level.

-The magic of consistent ESL routines isn’t that one question suddenly makes everyone fluent—it’s the accumulation of daily practice.
-Over weeks and months, I’ve watched reluctant students go from whispering a few words to carrying on full conversations with peers after understanding how to build ESL speaking patterns.
+Over weeks and months, I’ve watched reluctant students go from whispering a few words to carrying on full conversations with peers.
+Consistent routines lower the pressure and make speaking feel normal instead of intimidating.

 Final Thoughts